The 5 Best Seine River Dinner Cruises [2024 Reviews]

 Tour Highlights at a Glance:

-• Includes: 3-course dinner with either wine or champagne
+• Includes: 3-course dinner with either wine or champagne, cheese board, a glass of champagne with dessert and a mini-sweet selection with coffee

 100% refund for cancellations within 24 hours of tour experience